Notice to Comply or Vacate

-If a tenant violates a material term of the lease other than paying rent the landlord must serve a 10-day notice to comply with the lease or vacate.
-Examples include keeping pets or failure to pay utilities in violation of the lease terms.
+If a tenant violates a material term of the lease other than paying rent the landlord must serve a 10-day notice to comply or vacate.
+Examples include unauthorized occupants or other non-rent violations of the rental agreement.

 Some pointers on a 10-day notice to comply or vacate:

 - Check your lease.
 If the lease grants more time or additional means to serve the notice the additional terms must be complied with.

 - The time and manner of service is strictly construed against the landlord.
 Our forms have instructions on how to serve the notice to comply or vacate.

 - Do not include rent.
 Rent should be on a notice to pay rent or vacate.

 For all commercial tenancies and for residential tenancies not located in Seattle or Tacoma.
 Check with a local attorney as local laws may vary.

 For use in residential tenancies other than rental properties in Seattle or Tacoma.
 For Seattle and Tacoma rental properties, see below.

 Seattle Residential Form